Team Dynamics: Dealing with the Loose Cannon in your team

 · A Custom Designed Assessment

-These assessments will give a snapshot of how your Loose Cannon operates emotionally and also how the environment around them influences their behavior.
+These assessments will give a snapshot of how your loose cannon operates emotionally and also how the environment around them influences their behavior.
 We can help you determine that when you contact us.

-Teams and organizations are human systems.Bringing in a team transformation coach for the loose cannon and their team helps the individual and the team see and understand the system.
-The data from the assessments and will give the loose cannon a better picture of how others “see” them, how they impact others, and how others impact them.
-With this information and understanding the “loose cannon” can then realize the need to learn and change to improve performance or behavior.
-When this moment of self-discovery happens, the learning and developmental journey can begin for the loose cannon and their team as well.
+Teams and organizations are human systems.
+Bringing in a team transformation coach for the loose cannon and their team helps the individual and the team see and understand the system.
+The data from the assessments will give the loose cannon a better picture of how others "see" them, how they impact others, and how others impact them.
+With this information and understanding, the "loose cannon" can then realize the need to learn and change to improve performance or behavior.
+When this moment of self-discovery happens, the learning and developmental journey can begin for the loose cannon and their team.

-You might be thinking “How do you avoid being a loose cannon yourself?”
+You might be thinking, "How do you avoid being a loose cannon yourself?"

 Great question!

-1.Know yourself and know how you impact others and how they impact you both positively and negatively.
-Remember Gottman’s 5:1 ratio.
+1. Know yourself and know how you impact others and how they impact you both positively and negatively.
+Remember Gottman's 5:1 ratio.

 They have to live with you.
 How do you think they experience it?

-2.Know your strengths and areas that need development.
+2. Know your strengths and areas that need development.

-Contrary to popular opinion, you can’t operate in areas of strength all the time.
+Contrary to popular opinion, you can't always operate in areas of strength.
 It is impossible in work environments where the context of the job and environment change on a regular basis.
-Understand what frustrates you and what doesn’t.
+Understand what frustrates you and what doesn't.
 Everyone has a derailer; no one is perfectly composed all the time.
-We offer the Neethling Brain Instrument (NBI) to help leaders and teams understand their strengths and what derails them.
+We offer the Neethling Brain Instrument (NBI)

-3.Understand what your derailers are so you can work on measures to counter them with a coach, peer, supervisor, or mentor.
+3. Understand what your derailers are so you can work on measures to counter them with a coach, peer, supervisor, or mentor.
 The most mature and composed leaders and team members have an understanding of themselves, their impact on others, and their derailers.

 Contact Us.

-The Thriving Teams Institute is ready to help you and your team understand how you experience each other, and how you can improve your emotional intelligence to obtain a more positive work environment which leads to better business results.
+The Thriving Teams Institute is ready to help you and your team understand how you experience each other and how you can improve your emotional intelligence to obtain a more positive work environment, which leads to better business results.